 There are many ways to get going with Julia.
 Here are some options:

 - Install Julia on your own machine.
-You can download and install the command line version or a version that is bundled with the Juno IDE.
+You can download and install the command line version or a version that is bundled with the Juno IDE or VS Code.

 Using Julia Packages